Contributor Guide: Design of BaseCRUDRouter

 endpoint signatures are dynamically replaced using:

-method inspects method signatures using inspect.signature
+The _update_handler_signature method inspects method signatures using inspect.signature

 were used: